SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif changelog.md

 - Edittime: Color and Edit direction properties now work
 - Edittime: Fix a crash when making error messages for properties in JSONPropertyReader
 - Android/iOS/Mac: Added more TCHAR function defines, strtol variants
+- All platforms: Fixed EventGroup being invalid after a generated event
+- All platforms: Fixed expression functions interfering with normal selection, causing infinite loops (ActionLoop) and crashes in some circumstances.
+Noteably, DarkScript would infinite loop when you created 2+ objects inside an event of a fastloop running 3+ times, then ran a DS function by action.
+The culprit was ActionLoop being reset by generated event's action, causing the same obj instance to be revisited each time control returned to the fastloop event.

 Changes until v18 release